microsoft/pxt-ev3/docs/design-engineering/make-it-smarter.md

 Describe two ways you could improve your robot.

 ## Continue

-Personalize your project
+Personalize your project:

 * Add/remove LEGO elements to improve the way your robot moves.
 * Click on the JavaScript tab and experiment with changing the values in the code.
 * Add a custom image or sounds by adding blocks from the Brick or Music menus.
 * Does your robot resemble a creature?
-Add arts and crafts materials to you project.
+Maybe add more craft materials to your project.

 ## Communicate